 Who We Are

-At Fight Colorectal Cancer, we raise our voice to empower and activate a community of patients, fighters and champions to push for better policies and to support research, education and awareness for all those touched by this disease.
+At Fight Colorectal Cancer (Fight CRC), we raise our voice to empower and activate a community of patients, fighters and champions to push for better policies and to support research, education and awareness for all those touched by this disease.

 Others should become an ambassador to give themselves a voice.
 So many people have so much to say but just don’t know how to say or approach it.
 Everyone has an inspiring story and the ability to make an impact, some just need the extra push and confidence and that’s exactly what Ambassador training provides.

 One Million Strong launched with a Fight CRC photoshoot in 2012.
 Advocates from across the country came to have their pictures taken and tell their stories.
 After a few years, we realized a photoshoot wasn’t enough.
 Advocates wanted more.
 In 2015, we launched the Ambassador Training Program with a group of 26 advocates from 15 states.

 Today, there are more than 100 Fight CRC Ambassadors from 38 states championing Fight CRC’s mission.

 Each Ambassador pushes the Fight CRC mission a bit closer to the end goal: victory over colon and rectal cancers.